NethServer/docs/administrator-manual/en/hotsync.rst

 2. install OS: 30 minutes
 3. restore backup: from 10 minutes to 8 hours

 In summary, users are able to start working again with data from the night before failure after a few hours/days.
-Using hotsync, time 1 and 3 are 0, 2 is 5 minutes (time to activate spare server).
+Using HotSync, time 1 and 3 are 0, 2 is 5 minutes (time to activate spare server).
 Users are able to start working again in few minutes, using data from a few minutes before the crash.

 By default all data included in backup are synchronized every 15 minutes.
 MariaDB databases are synchronized too, unless databases synchronization isn't disabled.